 Development of a robust method for comparing catches in a multi-rig trawl fishery for Nephrops

-Nephrops Norvegicus is a commercially important species distributed throughout the North East Atlantic and Mediterranean Sea.
+Nephrops norvegicus is a commercially important species distributed throughout the North East Atlantic and Mediterranean Sea.
 Total landings of 66,500 tonnes in 2010 were predominantly attributed to the United Kingdom (58.1%) followed by Ireland (11.7%) and various other European Union (EU) countries operating in Atlantic and Mediterranean waters (FAO, 2010).
 More than 95% of EU Nephrops landings are taken using single or multi-rig trawlers which target Nephrops in mixed species fisheries (Ungfors et al., 2013).
-The use of four trawl multi-rigs known as quad-rigs commenced in October 2012 and by the end of 2014 accounted for ~ 80% of Nephrops landings by the Irish fleet.
+The use of four trawl multi-rigs known as quad-rigs (Figure 1) commenced in October 2012 and by the end of 2014 accounted for ~ 80% of Nephrops landings by the Irish fleet.
 The estimated value of Nephrops landings at the first point of sale in 2014 was €44.5 m making it the most commercially important demersal species.

 The main driver for increased uptake of the quad-rig trawl is increased catches of Nephrops.
 Potentially linked with increased ground contact, Nephrops catch weights were observed to increase by 95% in the North Sea and 54% in the Celtic Sea in studies comparing quad with twin-rig trawls (BIM, 2014; Revill et al., 2009).
 Such increases in fishing power may be beneficial in terms of improving operational efficiency.
 However, in the context of a discard rate of 15% of total catches of Nephrops below minimum landing or market size in Irish waters (MI, 2014), such substantial increases in Nephrops catches may lead to increases in unwanted Nephrops catches.
 Discarding of undersized and non-targeted fish species is also a major issue in Nephrops trawl fisheries (e.g. Catchpole et al., 2005; Catchpole and Revill, 2008; Nikolic et al., 2015; Ungfors et al., 2013).
 New requirements to restrict discarding of demersal species under EU regulation 1380/2013, the Landing Obligation (LO), are likely to have negative impacts on the economics of Nephrops fisheries unless such catches can be reduced.

-Gear modifications to reduce bycatch are generally assessed using either selectivity or catch comparison experiments.
+Gear modifications to reduce bycatch are generally assessed using either selectivity or catch comparison experiments (CITATION).
 The practical advantages of catch comparison include commercial-like performance and handling of the gear.
 In addition, the ease with which results of catch comparison experiments can be reported and interpreted (Holst and Revill, 2009) is likely to be particularly beneficial in assisting the fishing industry to address challenges posed by the landing obligation.
 The drawbacks of the method are that it does not provide an absolute estimate of selectivity and therefore comparisons are only possible with gears included in the experiment (Frandsen, 2010).
-Utilising a quad-rig trawl effectively increases the number of gears that can be included in the experiment to four, potentially providing much more information that traditional twin or single-rig catch comparisons.
+Utilising a quad-rig trawl effectively increases the number of gears that can be included in the experiment to four, providing more concurrent experimental settings and information than traditional twin or single-rig catch comparisons.